mitchchn/mitchchn.github.io/_posts/2014-05-13-coding-for-jorunalists-p2.md

 ><em><strong>All TV</strong> and no beer make Homer <strong>go crazy.</strong></em>

 In this example, `<em>` is a parent tag with two children (the two `<strong>` tags).
-The `<strong>` tags are also siblings to each other.
-Child tags inherit properties from parent tags, but sibling tags do not affect each other.
-Child tags can also be parents to their own child tags, passing down both their own properties and those of the original parents ("grandparents").
+The `<strong>` tags are siblings to each other.
+Child tags inherit properties from parent tags, but tags don't have any affect on their siblings.
+Child tags can also be parents to their own child tags---passing down their own traits along with those of the original parents ("grandparents").

 As you can imagine, nesting more than a few tags together can make your code  difficult to read---and almost impossible to bugfix.
 When your code involves multiple levels of tags, consider formatting it in a **tree structure.** For instance, the above code could also be written out like this: